PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docshtml/_sources/workbook.rst.txt

 In addition, to that with a 10˚-latitude binning (bins are 10˚ wide and centred at -85˚, -75˚, etc.) in :file:`Marcq_2020_Figure14.dat`, choosing either the VeRa latitude at 70km (or even 60km or 80km altitude) or the VMC latitude results in the same choice of altitude level.
 I extract the VeRa temperatures at these levels and place them in the adapted :file:`VMCSelectedImages_CloudTopAltitudes.dat` table.

-It is useful to look at how the cloud top temperatures as a function of latitude extracted from the VeRa profiles are distributed (:file:`VeRaCloudTopTemperatures.py`):
+It is useful to look at how the cloud top temperatures extracted from the VeRa profiles and the VMC-UV Radiance Factors as a function of latitude are distributed (:file:`Latitude_variability.py`):

 .. image:: ../Temperature-UVBrightness-Project/VMC/Step03bis/plots/cloudTopTemperatureVeRa_orbitLimit_0.png